groupkilo/heroes_in_conference/README.md

 3. Drag the new object to the `Slot` component of the `Inventory` object (already done up to 32 total items, only sprite needs to be updated)
 4. In order to unlock an in the inventory, `slotFull` must be set to true at that index

+#### Model Viewer

 Adding a model for the model viewer requires the following steps:

 1. Add the model into the scene
 2. Increase the `ModelList` component of the `ModelViewer` object
 3. Add the model into the list (make sure it is the right index, as it needs to be the same as its index in the inventory)

+#### Network Database

+The `Client` script handles all networking and the `Database` script handles all local caching and saving to disk.
+Neither of these use any Unity calls or have any concept of the Unity Engine.
+The `NetworkDatabase` script is a singleton present in every every scene (through DontDestroyOnLoad), it combines the two scripts and implements methods to enable interaction with them - the scripts in the app shouldn't have any concept of Client or Database, only NetworkDatabase.
+In general calls to the `Client` script should be made in a separate thread and then handled in Unity by setting a flag, which is checked in an Update method and then handled.

 # Feedback